JJRomeroCruz/Double_Pendulum_Forecasting/README.md

 ## 1. Short description

 This project consists in a new method to forecast the trajectory of a dynamical system based in artificial neural networks.
+I try to use this method with a toy model: the double pendulum.

 ## 2. Motivation